-- 1. Graduates of any Hallmark University bachelor's degree (with any or no concentration) program with at least a C cumulative average has no additional requirements. - 2.
-No evidence of a Graduate Record Examination (GRE) or Graduate Management Admissions Test (GMAT) score is required. - 3.
+- 1. Graduates of any Hallmark University bachelor's degree (with any or no concentration) program with at least a C cumulative average has no additional requirements. - No evidence of a Graduate Record Examination (GRE) or Graduate Management Admissions Test (GMAT) score is required. - 3.
 Applicants with an undergraduate cumulative GPA of 3.0 or higher may be admitted in good standing. - 4.
 Applicants with an undergraduate cumulative GPA of 2.5 2.99 may be admitted with caution. - 5.
-Applicants with graduate school credits: - a.
-If candidates for MBA admission have earned 12 credit hours or more of graduate coursework from an accredited university with a cumulative graduate GPA of 2.5 or higher, they may be admitted in good standing. - b.
-If candidates for MBA admission have earned fewer than 12 hours of graduate coursework from an accredited university with a cumulative graduate GPA of 3.0 or higher, they may be admitted in good standing.
+Applicants with graduate school credits can transfer up to 12 credit hours of graduate coursework from an accredited university.
+Applicants must have achieved a B or higher in a course for the credits to be evaluated for transfer.

 Graduate admissions personnel will evaluate previously completed coursework for eligibility to transfer graduate-level credit hours, considering the provisions in paragraph 5.
-The Dean of the School of Graduate Studies is authorized to make exceptions related to MBA admissions to the above-identified requirements, on a case-by-case basis.
+The Dean of the School of Graduate Studies is authorized to make exceptions related to MBA admissions related to MBA admissions to the above-identified requirements, on a case-by-case basis.